ilikeprograms/Cluckles/README.md

 If you change the source files in the `src` directory, you will need to rebuild. `Grunt` is used for the build.

 To build the project files just run the `grunt` command from the main directory.
 This will then make grunt run the default task which will build the files.

+It will also automatically host a localhost server at http://localhost:9000/example which will host `the build/example/index.html` page and open a tab in the browser at the address.
+It will also watch for changes to the source file and automatically rebuild for you, if any changes are made.

 ## Contributing